joao-gabriel-gois/AirCnC/README.md

 # AirCnC - Code and Coffee
 Developed in Omnistack Week from @RocketSeat

-## Offer Spots and Devs to have a change to connect
+## Offer Spots and Devs to have a chance to connect

 Imagine if companies that has empty spaces in their workplace would have the change to offer it (putting a price or not) to other developers, based on which technologies they are interested?